 Asymmetry: Moles that are unequal in size from one half to the other.

 Border: Moles with irregular, scalloped or undefined border.

 Color: Variations in mole color (including tan to brown, black, red or blue)

 Diameter: Moles with a diameter larger than a pencil eraser (> 6 mm)

 Elevation: Moles that are raised (elevated) from the skin.

-If a diagnosis of skin cancer is made, a physician will determine the severity or stage of the cancer, including whether it has spread to other areas of the body.
+If a melanoma diagnosis is made, a physician will determine the severity or stage of the cancer, including whether it has spread to other areas of the body.

 Personalized Melanoma Treatment

 Malignant melanoma of the skin has the fastest rising incidence of any cancer in the United States.
 Melanoma is the less common form of skin cancer, has a higher chance of spread than the more common skin cancer.
-While options for treating melanoma remain limited, Kellogg Cancer Center's multidisciplinary melanoma program offers the depth and breadth of experience to utilize complicated new therapeutics.
+While melanoma treatment options remain limited, Kellogg Cancer Center's multidisciplinary melanoma program offers the depth and breadth of experience to utilize complicated new therapeutics.
 NorthShore also treats other rare forms of skin cancer, including Merkel cell carcinoma.